brutalsavage/jiawei-site.github.io/_pages/about.md

 I am a CS PhD student at [UIUC](https://illinois.edu/) advised by [Lingming Zhang](http://lingming.cs.illinois.edu/) since 2021 Fall.

-My primary research goal is to make infrastructure software: **easy-to-use**, **fast** and **reliable**.
+My research goal is to make software systems: **easy-to-use**, **fast** and **reliable** by improving their **programmability**, **performance** and **reliability**.

-I am generally interested in performance, reliability and programmability in computer systems, esp.
-ML systems.
+Recently I am working on automating the validation of deep learning toolchains with DNN synthesis and reduction.

-Specifically, I am interested in everything related to machine learning compilation such as MLIR and TVM.
+More generally, I am interested in program analysis/optimization, verification/validation and machine learning techniques.
-I am currently building a extensible fuzzer to test any DL framework/compiler with synthesized random yet valid DNNs.

 🤗 Feel free to drop me an [email](mailto:jiawei6@illinois.edu) if we share common research interest.